8 Coed Recreational Flag Football Rules

 • runs the ball as the primary runner (does not have to cross line of scrimmage)

-• receives the snap as the QB and must attempt to be the person who initiates the ball crossing the line of scrimmage – unless she is Sacked.
+• receives the snap as the QB and must attempt to be the person who initiates the ball crossing the line of scrimmage – unless QB is sacked.

-• receives the snap and immediately spikes the ball at her feet in order to stop the clock in the last 1 minute of either half.
+• receives the snap and immediately spikes the ball at their feet in order to stop the clock in the last 1 minute of the game.

 An Operative Player is NOT defined as a player who: